khachapuris/clic/MANUAL.md

-# Welcome to clic manual!
+# Welcome to the clic manual!

 ## Expressions